jedi-Knight/paranuara-api-challenge-solution/README.md

 6. The `test_app.py`, `test_view.py`, `test_model.py` and `test_query.py` modules provide methods for running unit tests on the app, view, model and query modules respectively.

+7. Others:
+    - `DOCKER`: Dockerfile to build the API container.
+    - `setup.sh`: This executed within the API container during build.
+It creates a virtual environment and installs Python dependencies using pip.
+    - `start.sh`: This gets executed within the API container during run.
+It runs `server.py` within the container.
+    - `tesh.sh`: Executable shell script to install pytest and run unit tests when the container is run in test mode using the command described in the "To Run Unit Test" section above.
+    - `requirements.txt`: List of dependencies installed by pip running inside the Docker container during build.